 Ms. Fowl: Cindy, stop clawing your desk!

-- A Teen Titans episode featured two of these, when a Daddy's Little Villain blackmailed Robin into taking her on a date.
-Robin's face is frozen in a twitching manic grin, while Starfire occasionally bursts into flame or has her mouth melt away and her head turn into a nightmarish Venus Fly Trap-esque maw.
+- One Teen Titans (2003) episode features two of these when a Daddy's Little Villain blackmails Robin into taking her on a date.
+Robin's face is frozen in a twitching manic grin, while Starfire occasionally bursts into flame or has her mouth melt away and her head turn into a nightmarish Venus Flytrap-esque maw.